 Being able to openly share thoughts and ideas is one of the main things employees look for in a workplace.

-Filming a video can change up how your teams collaborate - check out how we came together to introduce our new Forms & Checklists modules!
+Filming a video can change up how your teams collaborate.
+Check out how we came together to introduce our new Forms & Checklists features!

 Collaboration across departments when working on content together is a great benefit of this, too.
 If the client success team has the story, but need a way to present it, working with the IT department to leverage the company's intranet solution gets two groups that wouldn't normally be working together onto the same project.